Library Email Frequently Asked Questions

 If you received notice that an item has been Recalled, a new due date will be shown on the email notification and on your online account.
 When items are recalled, your borrowing period is shortened.
 You can reply to the email notification or reach out for help with questions.

-InterLibrary Loans (ILL) items borrowed from another university or library system can’t be renewed online.
+InterLibrary Loans (ILL), items borrowed from another university or library system, can’t be renewed online.
 Instead, email illborr@ku.edu or call 785-864-3960.

 Most importantly, if you've received an overdue notice, take action as soon as possible to renew, return, or reach out for assistance.
 Library staff can answer questions and provide help for your specific situation.
 Come by the library, chat with Ask a Librarian, call 785-864-4715, or email libraryaccount@ku.edu.

 If you have the item and it's in good condition, you can still return it, even if it’s been marked lost.
 In general, if KU Libraries items are returned in good condition, then the Lost Item Replacement fees are eligible for removal.
-If the lost item is returned before it reaches 90 days overdue, then the Lost Item Processing fees are eligible for reduction.

-Even if something you checked out has been marked lost, returning it to the library in good condition as soon as possible can significantly reduce the amount you owe.
+Even if something you checked out has been marked Lost, returning it to the library in good condition as soon as possible can significantly reduce the amount you owe.
 In general, if KU Libraries items are returned in good condition, then the Lost Item Replacement fees are eligible for removal.
-If the lost item is returned before it reaches 90 days overdue, then the Lost Item Processing fees are eligible for reduction.
-Interlibrary Loan items (marked ILL on your account and outfitted with a paper jacket with due date) are borrowed from partner libraries outside KU and follow their home library policies.
-Reach out to KU Libraries to connect to individualized help for questions about ILL items marked lost.

-If you’ve received Lost Item Replacement or Processing fees, take action as soon as possible or reach out to the libraries for questions and assistance by calling 785-864-4715 or emailing libfines@ku.edu to connect directly with knowledgeable folks who can help.
+If you’ve received Lost Item Replacement fees, take action as soon as possible or reach out to the libraries for questions and assistance by calling 785-864-4715 or emailing libraryaccount@ku.edu to connect directly with knowledgeable folks who can help.

 If you returned something to the Edwards Welcome Center in Overland Park, it might take up to a week for those items to reach the Lawrence campus libraries.